Bristol, Tennessee & Virginia

 History Project

-In partnership with the YWCA of Northeast Tennessee & Southwest Virginia, Bristol Public Library and the Birthplace of Country Music Museum, The Bristol Community History Project is working with the Black communities of Sullivan County, Tennessee & Washington County, Virginia to fully document and make accessible the community's vast & complicated history.
+Led by Tina McDaniel, in partnership with Appalachian Promise, the YWCA of Northeast Tennessee & Southwest Virginia, Bristol Historical Association, Bristol Public Library and the Birthplace of Country Music Museum, The Bristol Community History Project is working with the Black communities of Sullivan County, Tennessee & Washington County, Virginia to document and make accessible the community's vast & complicated history.

 Oral Histories